davbom97/davbom97.github.io/_posts/2020-03-20-Coronavirus Outbreak in Italy, Predictions.md

 ## Notes

-An important observation must be made to the percentage of deaths, which seems high compared to the one observed in china during the outbreak
+An important observation must be made to the percentage of deaths, which seems high compared to the one observed in china and other countries during the outbreak

 You can find the code used on my github repository <https://github.com/davbom97/source>

+Source of data used: <https://github.com/pcm-dpc/COVID-19>